GSA/idmanagement.gov/_implement/distribute-fcpca.md

     certutil -hashfile {DOWNLOAD_LOCATION}\fcpcag2.crt SHA256

-**Note:** The following .gif shows you how to verify your copy of FCPCA on Microsoft Server 2016.
+**Note:** The following .gif shows you how to verify your copy of the FCPCA root certificate on Microsoft Server 2016.
 [![A gif that shows the verification steps performed on Microsoft Server 2016]({{site.baseurl}}/assets/fpki/verify.gif){:style="width:100%;"}]({{site.baseurl}}/assets/fpki/verify.gif){:target="_blank"}{:rel="noopener noreferrer"}

 ### On macOS: Use Terminal